McMurtry Spéirling

-The McMurtry Spéirling is a record breaking electric single-seat prototype car which was first presented at the Goodwood Festival of Speed in 2021.
-The car is developed by McMurtry Automotive, a Britsh registered startup founded on June 2nd 2016 by Sir David McMurtry (co-founder and executive chairman of Renishaw plc).
+The McMurtry Spéirling is an electric single-seat prototype sports car which was first presented at the Goodwood Festival of Speed in 2021.
+The car is developed by McMurtry Automotive, a British registered startup founded on 2 June 2016 by Sir David McMurtry (co-founder and executive chairman of Renishaw plc).
 "Spéirling" is Irish for "thunderstorm".

+A distinguishing feature of the car is its use of "active downforce", achieved through integrated fans that generate suction to increase grip, even while stationary.
+This system provides a significant advantage at low speeds.
+Demonstrations have shown the car operating on an inverted rotating platform, indicating that the generated downforce can exceed the vehicle's weight.
+Similar fan-based systems had previously been used in motor racing during the 1970s but were later banned.

 History

-According to McMurtry, the motivation behind the car was to challenge the industry trend of increasingly heavier vehicles and, by using first principles design, create a lightweight electric drivers car.
+According to McMurtry, the motivation behind the car was to challenge the industry trend of increasingly heavier vehicles and, by using first principles design, create a lightweight electric driver's car.
 The prototype car is the first step to demonstrate what customers will experience on road and track.
 It is not currently in a racing series but is built to satisfy relevant motorsport safety requirements, with crash structures and a carbon-fibre monocoque chassis with integral rollover protection.
-Its unique performance differentiator is the fan powered downforce system, giving 2,000kg of downforce from 0mph.
+Its unique performance differentiator is the fan-powered downforce system, producing 2000 kg of downforce at a standstill.

-The car was first presented at the Goodwood Festival of Speed on 8–11 July 2021, and driven by Derek Bell.
-The car had been developed in secrecy over three years.
+The car, developed in secrecy over three years, was first presented at the Goodwood Festival of Speed on 8 July 2021, and driven by Derek Bell.